The German bombardment of scarborough in the First World War in 1914

 German bombardment - escape shells

-German bombardment - not downhearted
+German bombardment - soldiers story

 HOW TO HELP THIS WEBSITE: Google rates pages posted on Facebook, Twitter and other social networking sites very highly.
 So if you have found this site useful please post it using the buttons below.